gitpan/Business-Shipping/doc/README.txt

         cod_value: The COD value for the package.
 Required if COD option is present.
 Valid values: 0.01 - 50000.00

+        cod_code: The code associated with the type of COD.
+Values: 1 = Regular COD, 2 = Express COD, 3 = Tagless COD

         For example:

                 cod            => 1,
                 cod_value      => 400.00,
                 cod_funds_code => 0,

-  UPS_Offline: United Parcel Service
-    * Shipment rate estimation using offline tables.

   USPS_Online: United States Postal Service
     * Shipment rate estimation using USPS Online WebTools.
-    * Shipment tracking.
+    * Shipment tracking

 INSTALLATION
      perl -MCPAN -e 'install Bundle::Business::Shipping'

-    See the INSTALL file for more details.
+    See doc/INSTALL.

 REQUIRED MODULES
-    Some of these modules are not required to use only one shipper.
-See the INSTALL file for more information.

-     Bundle::DBD::CSV (any)
+    The following modules are required for offline UPS rate estimation.
+See doc/INSTALL.

      Business::Shipping::DataFiles (any)
+     Class::MethodMaker::Engine (any)
+     Config::IniFiles (any)
+     Log::Log4perl (any)

+OPTIONAL MODULES
+    The following modules are used by online rate estimation and tracking.
+    See doc/INSTALL.

      Cache::FileCache (any)
-     Class::MethodMaker::Engine (any)
      Clone (any)
-     Config::IniFiles (any)
      Crypt::SSLeay (any)
-     Log::Log4perl (any)
      LWP::UserAgent (any)
-     Math::BaseCnv (any)
-     Scalar::Util (any)
      XML::DOM (any)
      XML::Simple (2.05)

 GETTING STARTED
     Be careful to read, understand, and comply with the terms of use for the provider that you will use.